-I am married to a man with an enormous sweet tooth, so over the years I’ve come up with lots of easy dessert recipes.
-Contrary to what some people. think, desserts don’t have to be complicated or time-consuming to be delicious and attractive.
-With some good ideas and some tweaking, easy desserts can be just as appealing as their more difficult counterparts.
+I am married to a man with an enormous sweet tooth, so over the years, I’ve come up with many easy dessert recipes.
+Contrary to what some people think, desserts don’t have to be complicated or time-consuming to be delicious and attractive.
+With some good ideas and tweaking, easy desserts can be just as appealing as their more difficult counterparts.

 My Two Shortcuts

 Why is this caramel apple ring one of my easy dessert recipes?
 It’s easy because it uses a couple of shortcuts.

 - Crescent rolls: You don’t have to prepare a crust; the crescent rolls take care of that.

 - Canned pie filling: Since you’ll be using canned pie filling, there’s no peeling, slicing, or baking apples, either.
 I find that most canned apple pie fillings are a little on the bland side, so I add some butter, cinnamon, and ground cloves.

 With some creativity, your family and guests don’t have to know that your beautiful offerings were made with easy dessert recipes.
 Keep it a secret and just enjoy the praises you’re sure to get!
 You might also want to try this easy dessert recipe with other types of pie filling, too.